plashchynski/UoL-CM3010-DADT-midterm-project/REPORT.md

 #### 2.3 Data extraction

 The data extraction process is implemented in the iPython notebook "build_dataset.ipynb".
+The contents of the notebook are provided in the Appendix.
 This process adheres to the guidelines specified on the [Bulk API](https://www.snpedia.com/index.php/Bulk) page of SNPedia.
 It consists of three primary steps: extracting raw data, transforming it into a structured format, and then saving this structured data as CSV files.

 Initially, raw data is gathered from SNPedia using the [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page) using the `requests` HTTP client library.
 This data is temporarily stored in a Pandas DataFrame for subsequent processing.
 The `mwparserfromhell` package is then used to parse the raw data, extracting relevant information from the Wikitext markup.
 Upon completion of this parsing step, the refined data is saved into CSV files using the 'to_csv' method of Pandas.